The Ferox Team

 Shortly after working heavily in constituent services and federal resources, Marisa participated in the Fall 2020 Congressional Hispanic Leadership Institute's (CHLI) Global Leaders Program, a competitive semester-long program featuring placement in a Congressional and private office.
 She was the second fellow to ever be selected from New Mexico.
 As part of CHLI, Marisa was placed with Congresswoman Cheri Bustos (D-IL), where she was the first fully remote fellow to work full time completing daily COVID-19 reports, monthly economic reports, and various projects related to education, voting records, and grants.

-In her free time, Marisa enjoys participating in her collegiate League of United Latin American Citizens council as Vice President, printmaking and handwriting letters, attending movie nights with friends, and riding her bike to appreciate her state’s famously blue skies.
-A native New Mexican, Marisa is the newest addition to the growing Ferox team.
+In her free time, Marisa enjoys participating in the Washington, D.C.
+League of United Latin American Citizens council, printmaking and handwriting letters, attending movie nights with friends, and riding her bike.

 T. MALIK ROSS – POLICY ANALYST